Skip to main content

 Fat Oxidation and Storage

 Growth hormone is a powerful lipolytic agent, meaning it promotes the breakdown of fat.
 GHRPs, by stimulating GH release, indirectly enhance this process.
 Ipamorelin, for instance, has been shown to enhance fat burning by promoting lipolysis and increasing the use of fatty acids for energy.
-This contributes to a healthier by reducing excess body fat.
+This contributes to a healthier body composition by reducing excess body fat.

 Tesamorelin stands out for its targeted action on visceral adipose tissue (VAT), the metabolically active fat surrounding internal organs.
-VAT is strongly linked to and metabolic syndrome.
+VAT is strongly linked to insulin resistance and metabolic syndrome.
 Tesamorelin’s mechanism involves activating GHRH receptors, leading to a surge in GH and IGF-1, which specifically promotes lipolysis in visceral fat cells.
 This targeted reduction of VAT can significantly improve lipid profiles, including reductions in total cholesterol and triglycerides.

 Hexarelin also shows promise in modulating lipid metabolism.
 Studies indicate that Hexarelin can improve lipid metabolic aberrations and decrease plasma and liver triglycerides.
 This effect may be partly independent of GH, potentially involving its interaction with the scavenger receptor CD36 and the ghrelin receptor, which influence fatty acid uptake and metabolism in adipocytes and macrophages.